Considerations:

 - The right dose, an approximation of the child’s weight may be needed, if using a stock epinephrine auto-injector

-- Being given at the right time and
+- Being given at the right time

-- Being given by the right route.
+- Being given by the right route

 - Be sure to check the medication to ensure that it is not expired

-- Wash your hands, if possible.
-In a true emergency situation, there may not be time to do this step.
+- In a true emergency situation, there may not be time to do this step.

-- Put on gloves.
+- Put on gloves

-- For the right child
+- For the right student

 - The right medication